noi-techpark/documentation/FLIGHTRULES.md

 Create a user for the external contributor

     sudo adduser chuck

+Store Chuck's public ssh key in the authorized_keys file

     sudo -u chuck bash
     mkdir .ssh
     chmod 700 .ssh
     touch .ssh/authorized_keys
     chmod 600 .ssh/authorized_keys

-Put Chuck's public ssh key in the authorized_keys file

     cat chuck_id.pub >> .ssh/authorized_keys

 Tell Chuck, that all is setup and that he should change his password as soon as possible.